All Out War: The Full Story of How Brexit Sank Britain's Political Class by Tim Shipman

 We get a good look at how David Cameron watered down his demands after the Bloomberg speech and then tried to sell it to the electorate, thinking he had got a victory for the British people and his ministers.

-Every chapter gives the reader an interesting angle and development as we edge close to the referendum day.
+Every chapter gives the reader an interesting angle and development as we edge closer to the referendum day.
 It is not for the faint-hearted for it is packed with cunning ways to attract attention, good for one group and bad for the opposing.
 There are political guerrilla tactics employed as we move closer to the all-important day.
 This is a splendid and exciting read that lets you see both sides of the campaign including the in-house fighting.

 It was a total war with battle fronts comprised of joint party cooperation on both sides.
 The organised pro-EU government-backed campaign led by the Prime Minister and the wonderful guerrilla adversaries from the Leave camp of Vote Leave, Leave EU to Grass Roots Out or GO.
 The whole thing is marvellous.